 Using an evidence-based approach to maximize resources on research-proven and effective strategies and programs students will continue their regular school curriculum with two critical advantages: 1) a learning environment that supports their special physical and personal needs and 2) an academic program customized to provide individualized and small group instruction and to increase their likelihood of improved regular school attendance, behavior, and academic success.

 SWIC Running Start Dual Credit Program

-Running Start allows highly-qualified high school juniors to earn a high school diploma from their local high school or homeschool while simultaneously earning a transfer degree from Southwestern Illinois College.
-Click here for information about the SWIC Running Start program or contact Mrs. Elliff email@example.com
+Running Start allows eligible CHS juniors to earn a high school diploma from CHS while simultaneously earning a transfer degree from Southwestern Illinois College (SWIC).
+Please click HERE for information about the Running Start program.

 Collinsville Area Vocational Center

 Use this link to learn more about the Collinsville Area Vocational Center and vocational education at CHS.

 CEO is a unique hands-on business class for students attending Collinsville High School, Triad High School, Maryville Christian School and Father McGivney Catholic High School.
 This dual credit class meets daily from 7 am until 8:20 am at different locations in the area.
 For information, visit Collinsville Triad CEO.

 Visit the CHS Driver’s Education page.